Vinyl is one of the most popular kitchen and bathroom floor types available. But why is this?

 Method #2: Removing Stains

-The best way to remove stains such as wine, food or juice is by using baking soda.
+The best way to remove stains on vinyl flooring such as wine, food or juice is by using baking soda.
 This universal product might just be in your pantry already.
 Baking soda is mildly abrasive and is, therefore, very effective at cutting through tough grease and stains.

 For this method, mix equal parts of water and baking soda and combine until it forms a paste.
 Before applying, wipe away any excess liquid.
 Apply the paste and rub with a soft cloth — the stain should come off right away.